hydrogen2oxygen/hyperselenium/README.md

 ## Intention
 Why Hyperselenium?
 Selenium is just a library, but Hyperselenium is a library and server for entire scenarios.

-- SNIPPET, every action of multiple actions can be reused as snippets
+- SNIPPET, every script with multiple actions can be reused as a snippets
 - HTML / PDF WRAPPER, every test case result can be transformed into a readable protocol with screenshots
 - PARAMETERS are automatically detected and you can use different sets of them for different environments
 - SCRIPT or plain JAVA, whatever you need (Script uses simple actions and snippets)